Skip to content

 Alphanumeric SMS Sender ID format

-As part of the ACMA SMS Sender ID register, from July 1st 2026, all alphanumeric SMS sender IDs must be registered and approved to use this ID for any outbound SMS messages.
+As part of the ACMA SMS Sender ID Register, from July 1st 2026, all alphanumeric SMS sender IDs require registration before being used for any outbound SMS messages.

 A sender ID must be formatted to: